jdevera/subdue/README.rst

     #!/usr/bin/env python
     from subdue.sub import main
-    main(subpath='/usr/local/lib/subs/foo')
+    main(sub_path='/usr/local/lib/subs/foo')

 What the framework provides
 ---------------------------

-On top of simply running subcommands through a driver, the subdue framework provides a lot more extra value to subcommands:
+On top of simply running subcommands through a driver, the Subdue framework provides a lot more extra value to subcommands:

 - Certain directories in the path (the one where the driver is and ``lib``)
 - Completion for subcommands (if commands declare that they provide it)